ignite/gex/CONTRIBUTING.md

-# Cosmos SDK Tutorials Repo
+# Cosmos SDK Tutorials repo

-This repo contains the code for the GEX in-terminal explorer.
+This repo contains the code for the `gex` in-terminal explorer.

 ## Contributing